-August brings heat and drought to the garden.
-How will the plants and animals handle the hot weather?
+August usually brings heat and drought to the garden.
+It’s hot!
+How will your plants and animals handle the heat?

 How can you improve your garden in August?
 Hover over the photos links to see the subject then just click to read more.